 Aruba has gorgeous beaches around the entire island.
 Besides visiting the crowded local beaches near the cruise ship, consider renting a car to drive around the island and sightsee the different beaches on your own.

 Caution: Aruba has many dunes.
-Do not attempt to drive on the beaches unless you have a 4W-Drive vehicle and the signs say that it is permitted.
+Do not attempt to drive on the beaches unless you have a 4W-Drive vehicle and the signs say it is permitted.
 Lesson learned the hard way right here.

 I recommend going to Eagle Beach for the most beautiful scenery, though it can be quite crowded.
 Surfside Beach is the locals’ favorite family-friendly beach.
 Palm Beach, with its white talc sand, is bustling with luxury resorts and water sports, namely windsurfers.

 People come to Aruba to shop, especially for international and quality goods.
-Cruise ship passengers alone are enough customers to support dozens of high-end jewelry stores.
+Cruise ship passengers are enough customers to support dozens of high-end jewelry stores.
 There are deals to be had, plus there is no sales tax– a win-win for international visitors.

 Behave Like a Tourist, A Must